harshshah25/harshshah25/README.md

 - Passionate developer with a focus on ML-powered applications.
 - Excited to learn new things everyday.
-- Pursuing BTech in Artificial Intelligence & Machine Learning.
+- BTech in Artificial Intelligence & Machine Learning.

 ---